top of page

 Single malt whiskey is made from malted barley and distilled in pot stills.
 The term "single" refers to the fact that the whiskey is produced at a single distillery, using only malted barley as the grain.
 This allows for a more focused expression of the flavors and characteristics of the barley.

-The process of single malt distillation begins with malting the barley.
+The process begins with malting the barley.
 The barley is soaked in water, allowed to germinate, and then dried in a kiln.
 This malting process activates enzymes in the barley, converting starches into fermentable sugars.

 The malted barley is then ground into a coarse flour called grist, which is mixed with hot water in a vessel called a mash tun.
 This mixture, known as the mash, is left to steep, allowing the enzymes to convert the starches into sugars.
 The resulting liquid, called wort, is then transferred to fermentation vessels.